What would be your perfect restomod?

 Updating old school metal is nothing new, but with the arsenal of tools, technology and materials available to both individual builders and well-respected shops exponentially increasing, it seems that there’s no dream too big and nothing that can’t be built.

 We’ve seen plenty of innovative restomods unveiled over the last few years with entire brands built on the premise of making old new.
 Mecatronik, Redux, Eagle, Singer, Alfaholics and countless other names are out there building their ideal versions of hero cars from a by-gone era.
-But taste is subjective and if there’s one thing I’ve learned from hours online window shopping, it’s that taste and cash do not come hand-in-hand.
+But taste is subjective and if there’s one thing I’ve learned from hours online window shopping and exploring the Kuala Lumpur auto scene, it’s that taste and cash do not come hand-in-hand.

 BMW E30 M3 by Redux (Source: Redux)